mbsa-tud/tsad_platform/README.md

 #### Dynamic threshold

-These options control the default parameters for the dynmaic threshold, which can also be configured on the `Detection` panel.
+These options control the default parameters for the dynamic threshold, which can also be configured on the [Detection](#detection) panel.
 To update their values, proceed as follows:

 1. Click `Settings > Dynamic Threshold` to open the dynamic threshold settings window.